fastmcp-me/mempool-mcp-server/README.md

 },
 ```

-To local connection to privacy and unlimited call you can pass the base mempool api URL as a env config from your local Bitcoin node as Umbrel, MyNode and etc. See bellow:
+To connect locally for privacy and unlimited calls, you can pass the base mempool API URL as an environment config from your local Bitcoin node such as Umbrel, MyNode, etc. See below:

 ```json
 "mempool-mcp-server-local": {